wlswotmd/gef/FAQ.md

 ## Is GEF possible to pass the result of a command to a shell command?
 Yes, you can use built-in `pipe` command.
 For example, `pipe elf-info -n |grep .data` or `|pdisas |grep call`.

+## `vmlinux-to-elf-apply` command causes an error of creating ELF.
+This command simply does the following:
+1. Memory dump of kernel .text+.rodata
+2. Run the `vmlinux-to-elf` command
+3. Load symbols with `add-symbol-file` command

+If you are getting an error in 2, it may be a `vmlinux-to-elf` issue, except in case 1 gave an inaccurate dump.
+Updating `vmlinux-to-elf` to the latest version may improve the issue.

+If the problem does not improve, try using the `ks-apply` command.
+The logic is different a little, so it might work.

 # About python